wmanley/wmanley.github.io/_posts/2022-04-30-simple-declarative-schema-migration-for-sqlite.markdown

 The TL;DR: is:

 * We store our SQL schema in git and on application startup we modify the existing database so the schema matches what the application was expecting.
-* In doing so we don't need to write any specific migration code.
+* In doing so we don't need to write any migration code specific to a particular schema change.
 * The types of migration we can perform automatically are limited, but in practice these limits are not particularly onerous.
 * If we do need to explicitly step outside these limits (e.g. renaming a column) we can, and the auto-migration system will still help with the parts of a migration that it understands.
 * This approach works really well with a branching/CI workflow where multiple versions of the database schema may exist in parallel.